Doors Open Ontario presenting sponsor

 Burr House Spinners and Weavers Guild and the Hill Potters’ Guild

 This historical guild hall was moved here in 1978.
-Showcasing one-of-a-kind handcrafted items by guild members and local artisans, this site is a hub for artistic endeavours — with workshops, meetings, sales and exhibitions.
-Enjoy fibre arts and pottery demonstrations, and try your hand at weaving.
+Showcasing one-of-a-kind handcrafted items by guild members and local artisans, this site is a hub for artistic endeavours — workshops, meetings, sales and exhibitions.
+Enjoy fibre and textile arts and pottery demonstrations (accessed by staircase).
 Operated by the Burr House Spinners and Weavers Guild and the Hill Potters’ Guild.

 • Parking